ringvold/website/content/blog/functors-redux.md

 ageAsString = .age >> fromInt
 ```

 When the output of a function matches the input of another we can compose them together and make a new function that has the input of the first and output of the second.
-Note that `>>` is the rightwards compose operator.<sup>[^composeop]</sup>
+Note that `>>` is the rightwards compose operator. <fn-ref id="composeop" />

 ### The second law